ChristophGeske/ARCoreInsideOutTrackingGearVr/README.md

 # Other Interesting Projects:

 Fast Travel Games also experiment with ARCore and GearVR.
 They put some serious thought in solving many of the little issues.
 I am not sure if they managed to solve all the issues though.
-I would love to know if their project is public somewhere so we could try out all the improvements they came up with. https://community.arm.com/graphics/b/blog/posts/achieving-console-like-experiences-on-mobile-vr-with-apex-construct
+I would love to know if their project is public somewhere so we can try out all the improvements they came up with. https://community.arm.com/graphics/b/blog/posts/achieving-console-like-experiences-on-mobile-vr-with-apex-construct

 Daydream Support: